couchbase/cbft/DESIGN.md

 dynamically changed to handle IP address changes.
 This alternative design idea, however, requires more cbft changes and its extra level of indirection optimizes for an uncommon case (IP address changing) so this alternative design isn't as favored.
+One potential consideration, though, is ns-server's proposed TCMP design relies on using actual UUID's per node, which will need reexamination if TCMP comes to fruition.

 ## Adding More Than One cbft Node